 Business Secretary, Greg Clark, said:

-a network of 39 local growth hubs which make it easier for start-ups and existing businesses to access the support they need; and
+- a network of 39 local growth hubs which make it easier for start-ups and existing businesses to access the support they need

-an additional business rates package, announced at the Spring Budget, providing £435m of further support for businesses facing significant bills in England.
+- an additional business rates package, announced at the Spring Budget, providing £435 million of further support for businesses facing significant bills in England

 The office of the Small Business Commissioner is expected to be operational by the end of 2017.